 Awards and Fellowships

-The open application period for the 2013 Cataloging Hidden Special Collections and Archives program is now closed.
-Pending renewed funding, CLIR will begin accepting new applications in mid-January 2014.
+The open application period for the 2014 Cataloging Hidden Special Collections and Archives program is now closed.

 Libraries, archives, and cultural institutions hold millions of items that have never been adequately described.
 This program seeks to address this problem by awarding grants for supporting innovative, efficient description of large volumes of material of high value to scholars.